pascalherrmann/Mercedes-Connected-Car-Skill/README.md

 > Which doors are locked?

-> Lock / Unlock my car!
+> Lock / Unlock my Mercedes!

-> Where is my car?
+> Where is my Mercedes?

-> Can I drive to Los Angeles
+> Can I drive to Los Angeles with the current state of charge?